 The bible is made up of 66 books from a period of about 1,000 years.
 There are many gross errors and inconsistencies in it.
-It could serve you well to know of the most vital ones.
-For to be taken in by Big Boss talk may not serve you well in the long run, and may actually hamper and endanger or harm your life and progress, and also "help" you to miss good opportunities.
+It could serve humans well to know of the most vital ones.
+For to be taken in by Big Boss talk may not serve them well in the long run and may actually hamper and endanger or harm many lives and also cause them to miss good opportunities.

-Human reason, on the other hand, is not as bad as unreasonable and inconsistent faith marching ahead.
+Human reason, on the other hand, is not as bad.
 Human reason, weak and faltering as it may be at times, could relate to the best in many persons.
 It is needed to run and ride a bicycle too.

 Fact or Fiction?

 That someone took one of Adam's ribs and made it into a woman, is that a fact?

 Adam and Eve were put in a garden, where a snake was cursed to go on his belly after that.
 How he went before, the story does not tell.